argonne-lcf/CompPerfWorkshop/00_workflows/balsam_demo/README.md

 # Create a virtual environment
 /lus/theta-fs0/software/datascience/conda/2021-09-22/mconda3/bin/python -m venv env source env/bin/activate
-python -m pip install --upgrade pip
+pip install --upgrade pip

 # Install Balsam
-python -m pip install balsam
+pip install balsam

 # Login to the Balsam server.
 This will prompt you to visit an ALCF login page; this command will
 # block until you've logged in on the webpage.